How Two Songs Propelled Bachman-Turner Overdrive’s ‘BTO II’

-Nineteen-seventy-three’s ‘BTO II’ really only boasted two stand-out tracks, and neither cracked the Top 10.
+Released in December 1973, BTO II really only boasted two stand-out tracks, and neither cracked the Top 10.
 Still, the songs were enough to free Randy Bachman of his early association with the Guess Who and to establish Bachman-Turner Overdrive as a new presence in rock 'n' roll.

-Bachman's ‘Takin' Care of Business’ and ‘Let It Ride,’ which included one of Fred Turner's best-ever growls, featured a fan-friendly combination of Creedence Clearwater Revival's hound-dog bark and the shambolic heavy groove of Mick Taylor-era Rolling Stones.
+Bachman's "Takin' Care of Business" and "Let It Ride," which included one of Fred Turner's best-ever growls, featured a fan-friendly combination of Creedence Clearwater Revival's hound-dog bark and the shambolic heavy groove of Mick Taylor-era Rolling Stones.
 That they would reach only Nos.
-12 and 23, respectively, in the middle of 1974 was of little concern, as Turner told Brave Words in 2012.
+12 and 23, respectively, in the middle of 1974 was of little concern to them.

-"Basically, when BTO broke, it was going more towards albums at that point,” he said.
-“And because our second album, the second Bachman-Turner Overdrive, was the first to go gold, and it hit it as an album, we always ended up selling more albums than we did singles.
+"Basically, when BTO broke, it was going more towards albums at that point," Turner told Brave Words in 2012.
+"And because our second album, the second Bachman-Turner Overdrive, was the first to go gold, and it hit it as an album, we always ended up selling more albums than we did singles.
 We only had a couple of really big singles that really went deep into the industry, you know?"

-Whatever their sales, neither ‘Takin' Care of Business’ nor ‘Let It Ride’ has ever gone out of rotation — and ‘Business’ remains a staple in commercials four decades later.
-That meant that Bachman (who wrote or co-wrote Guess Who hits like ‘No Time,’ ‘Undun’ and ‘These Eyes’) was finally making good on his decision to leave that popular band in 1970, when ‘American Woman’ reigned at the top of the charts.
+Whatever their sales, neither "Takin' Care of Business" nor "Let It Ride" has ever gone out of rotation — and "Business" remains a staple in commercials four decades later.
+That meant that Bachman (who wrote or co-wrote Guess Who hits like "No Time," "Undun" and "These Eyes") was finally making good on his decision to leave that popular band in 1970, when "American Woman" reigned at the top of the charts.

-Even so, ‘BTO II’ — released a little more than six months after BTO’s light-selling self-titled debut — finds the group working to achieve the proper mix of voices, sounds and feelings.
-‘Not Fragile,’ released in 1974, would perfect the recipe and spawn the band's signature smash ‘You Ain't Seen Nothing Yet.’
-But in 1973, Bachman-Turner Overdrive were still prone to odd stumbles like ‘Blown’ (which opens ‘BTO II’) and ‘I Don't Have to Hide,’ both sung by Randy's brother Tim.
+Released a little more than six months after Bachman-Turner Overdrive's light-selling self-titled debut, BTO II finds the group working to achieve the proper mix of voices, sounds and feelings.
+Not Fragile, released in 1974, would perfect the recipe and spawn the band's signature smash "You Ain't Seen Nothing Yet."
+But in 1973, Bachman-Turner Overdrive were still prone to odd stumbles like "Blown" (which opens BTO II) and "I Don't Have to Hide," both sung by Randy's brother Tim.

 For his part, Bachman took such criticism in stride, telling Rolling Stone in 1975, "They also call us a loud, thundering wall of monotony.
 Well, that’s what we are.
 That’s what Deep Purple is.
 That’s what Led Zeppelin is.
 That’s what Creedence was.
 Everything’s monotonous.
 Who cares what the critics say?
-‘BTO II’ and ‘Not Fragile’ are platinum."
+BTO II and Not Fragile are platinum."